 Colorscheme files are processed in order given: definitions from each next file override those from each previous file.
 It is required that either powerline/colorschemes/name.json, or powerline/colorschemes/extension/name.json exists.

-- groups Segment highlighting groups, consisting of a dict where the key is the name of the highlighting group (usually the function name for function segments), and the value is either - 1. a dict that defines the foreground color, background color and attributes: - fg Foreground color.
-Must be defined in colors. - bg Background color.
+groups Segment highlighting groups, consisting of a dict where the key is the name of the highlighting group (usually the function name for function segments), and the value is either fg Foreground color.
 Must be defined in colors.